Client: Liberty Mutual and Costco

 With respect to the back, the Judge opined that the petitioner failed to show that she needed causally-related back treatment.
 In making this decision, Judge Thuring first discussed the quality of the experts presented in Court.
 He noted that Dr. Becan, petitioner’s expert, was well-known to the Court and admitted as an Expert Medical Examiner.
 However, he juxtaposed those qualifications with those of Dr. Yalamanchili, noting Dr. “Y” was a Board-Certified, Fellowship Trained Orthopedist, who is an active treater and routinely performs surgeries.
 He thus felt that Dr. Yalamanchili’s credentials were superior to those of Dr. Becan.
 Judge Thuring found both experts credible, but gave greater weight to respondent’s expert’s opinion.

 Next, the Judge discussed the doctors’ respective examinations and review of the medical records.
 He noted that Dr. Yalamanchili had reviewed petitioner’s family doctor records and was well-aware of the petitioner’s prior history of back pain.
 In contrast, Dr. Becan admitted that he did not review petitioner’s family doctor records and was entirely unaware of the prior back issues.
-When questioned as to what impact the family doctor records would have on his opinion regarding causal relationship, Dr. Becan testified that he could not offer an opinion in this regard without having seen the records.
 Therefore, the Judge opined that Dr. Becan could not properly address causal relationship as he had not seen the family doctor records.

 Lastly, the Judge indicated he did not find the petitioner very credible.
 He noted that, while under oath, the petitioner repeatedly represented that she had no history of prior back complaints.
-Judge Thuring then noted that during cross examiantion the petitioner testified that she was seen by her primary care physician for back pain on a regular basis for more than seven years before the initial work incident.
-He indicated that he usually forgives petitioners when they do not remember one or two visits from 10 years ago, but he was troubled by the fact that petitioner continuously denied prior back complaints despite being seen for lumbago on multiple occasions for nearly a decade.
+Judge Thuring then noted that during cross examination the petitioner testified that she was seen by her primary care physician for back pain on a regular basis for more than seven years before the initial work incident.

 Therefore, Judge Thuring concluded that the petitioner sustained a lumbar sprain which had completely resolved.
 He found she was not entitled to any authorized treatment.